sg-s/xolotl/docs/how-to/construct-models.md

 author on the paper from where they were sourced.
 For example, conductances from Liu *et al.* 1998 can be found in `xolotl/c++/conductances/liu/`.

-If an author, such as Farzan Nadim or Cristina Soto-Trevino happens to have papers over multiple years, the last two digits of the paper publishing year are appended to the author name (*e.g.* `../nadim98`).
+If an author, such as Farzan Nadim or Cristina Soto-Trevino, happens to have sources papers from multiple years, the last two digits of the paper publishing year are appended to the author name (*e.g.* `../nadim98`).
 If there are multiple papers in a single year, lowercase alphabetical indices are used (*e.g.* `../golowasch01a`).